 Air traffic controllers direct air traffic within assigned airspace, and control moving aircraft and service vehicles at airports.
 Flight service specialists provide pilots with flight information essential to aviation safety.
 Flight dispatchers authorize airline flights over assigned routes.
 Air traffic controllers and flight service specialists are employed by NAV Canada and the Canadian Forces.
 Flight dispatchers are employed by airline and air services companies and by the Canadian Forces.
-N.O.C Occupation Description
+(National Occupational Classification)

 Labour market information informs users of supply and demand for specific occupations and sectors.
 It includes such things as salary and job outlook information.
 These resources support informed career decision making and job search efforts.